-As humans, we are inherently error prone, but well designed products and systems make it easier for us to avoid the errors, and also easier to spot and correct errors when they do occur.
+As humans, we are inherently error prone.
+It's a by product of the way our minds are organised to help us make sense of the world around us and survive.
+But well designed products and systems make it easier for us to avoid making errors, and also easier to spot and correct errors when they do occur.
 Alphonse Chapanis once paraphrased the old saying as: "To err is human, to forgive design".

 One of the things you come to appreciate as an ergonomist is the truth of this old saying.
 It even applies to what we call ourselves.
 In some industries 'Ergonomics' dominates and in others 'Human Factors'.
 Even worse, in industries like transport and defence, where 'Human Factors' is the prevailing term for the overall discipline, some people think of ergonomics as being restricted to the physical aspects of how people interact with controls, seating, and so on.
 It doesn't help that the discipline has such a broad span, embracing everything from bio-mechanics and musculo-skeletal disorders at one end to cognitive processes and social structures at the other.
 Human beings are very complex, so it isn't surprising that Human Factors (or Ergonomics) is such a broad discipline.

 In 2009, The Ergonomics Society, which had been formed 60 years earlier in 1949, acknowledged this diversity by renaming itself the Institute of Ergonomics and Human Factors (IEHF) .